Channel 4 is ours - let's keep it that way

-Since 2015 there has been speculation about the privatisation of Channel 4 and in September 2015 the government accidentally leaked plans saying this.
+For the last few years there has been speculation about the privatisation of Channel 4 and in September 2015 the government accidentally leaked plans that seemed to prove that speculation right.
 In the 2016 Autumn Statement, the government confirmed that other national assets – like the Land Registry – would not be sold off, but failed to say if this was also the case for Channel 4.
-This means Channel 4 is still under threat from privatisation and we need to keep fighting back.

 “Of the £938m revenues we made last year, £600m went into content, and £430m of that into the British creative sector.
 That, for me, is a fantastic asset for the country."
 David Abraham, Chief Executive of Channel 4

 While there is nothing wrong with commercial channels like Channel 5, Channel 4 offers something unique.
 Channel 4’s public service mandate means it must be innovative, stimulate public debate, reflect the UK’s cultural diversity, nurture new talent, and champion alternative points of view.
 This is a big responsibility and has been really successful, making Channel 4 extremely popular with young people and minority audiences.
 The likes of Channel 5, on the other hand, don’t have to worry about all this, which can be seen in the graph below.

 In a world dominated by media moguls, it’s unsurprising that 71% of us believe more should be done to control media ownership.
 Privatisation could threaten the impartiality of Channel 4 news and programming, reducing investigative journalism to cut costs, as the House of Lords Communications Committee has warned.